 Server - Also "communication server", a software application that accepts connections from client applications and provides data or other information as requested.
 The LoggerNet server manages all the communications and data collection for a network of dataloggers.
 The collected data is made available for client applications.
-PC200W and PC400 also use the communication server but in a more limited configuration.
+PC400 also uses the communication server but in a more limited configuration.